Pobjoy Niagara: Survivors

 A Pobjoy Niagara powered Comper Swift G-ACTF that is owned and operated by The Shuttleworth Collection, Old Warden remains airworthy in 2017 and displays to the public at home airshows during the flying season.

 Engines on display

-A preserved Pobjoy Niagara engine is on public display at the Science Museum (London).
+A preserved Pobjoy Niagara engine is on public display at the Science Museum (London) and one is also held at the Museum of Transport and Technology (New Zealand).